“Beach Towel” Manicures Are This Summer’s Most Nostalgic Nail Trend

 Enter: “beach towel” manicures.

-Celebrating the retro delight of boldly striped deckhairs, colourful windbreakers and sticks of rock, rather than coral reefs and ceramic tiles, these stripy manicures pay homage to the charming British seasides that line the coast.
-And while a striped manicure might sound simple, a beach towel manicure makes a versatile summer nail look, as it can be so easily customised.
+Celebrating the retro delight of boldly striped deckchairs, colorful umbrellas, and rock candy, rather than coral reefs and ceramic tiles, these stripy manicures pay homage to charming beach towns like Cape Cod and Myrtle Beach.
+And while a striped manicure might sound simple, a beach towel manicure makes a versatile summer nail look, as it can be so easily customized.

 AdvertisementADVERTISEMENT

-Minimalists might opt for a refined monochrome colour palette in sandy neutrals, while maximalists get the chance to embrace a riot of clashing rainbow hues for a playful summer aesthetic.
-So whether you want your nails to reflect a luxury coastal getaway in Cornwall or a fun-filled girls' weekend in Margate, there’s a manicure to suit.
+Minimalists might opt for a refined monochrome color palette in sandy neutrals, while maximalists get the chance to embrace a riot of clashing rainbow hues for a playful summer aesthetic.
+So whether you want your nails to reflect a luxury coastal getaway in California or a fun-filled weekend on Folly Beach, there’s a manicure to suit.

-Ahead, find 11 of our favourite beach towel nail looks to guarantee that your next manicure is striped with seaside charm.
+Ahead, find 11 of our favorite beach towel nail looks to guarantee that your next manicure is striped with coastal charm.

 Brighton Rock

-A joyful clash of candy colours and playful stripes, this vibrant manicure by nail artist Emma Mjelde using The Gel Bottle channels vintage beach balls and rainbow rock sweets into manicure form.
+A joyful clash of candy colors and playful stripes, this vibrant manicure by nail artist Emma Mjelde using The Gel Bottle channels vintage beach balls and rainbow rock candy into manicure form.
 It’s pure summer nostalgia with a glossy, modern twist.

 Sorbet Chic

-Sorbet nails are one of the coolest trends for summer 2025, and nail content creator Samantha (aka @samrosenails) uses the colour palette as her springboard for this pretty pastel beach towel look.
-Nails.INC’s Speedy Spring 4-Piece Nail Set, £17, has all the colours you need to recreate the look at home.
+Sorbet nails are one of the coolest trends for summer 2025, and nail content creator Samantha (aka @samrosenails) uses the color palette as her springboard for this pretty pastel beach towel look.

 Blank Space